 The Town Clerk/Tax Collector also files tax liens and tax deeds, and handles all phases of federal, state and local elections, from registering new voters, issuing absentee ballots, taking official minutes, printing ballots, to recording and certifying the votes.

 Rye collects property taxes from all property owners twice each year.
 The taxes are due July 1st and April 1st (or the next business day, if those dates fall on a weekend), or 30 days from the mailing of the tax notices.
 New Hampshire State law requires that the tax bills be mailed at least 30 days prior to their due date, and that no late-payment interest can be charged for a minimum of 30 days from the date the bills are mailed.
 Since the new tax rate is not determined until the fall each year, the First Issue tax bill is 1/2 of the previous year's full tax.
 Each year's new tax rate is based on the Town budget, contractual obligations, and new expenditures from Warrant Articles passed by the voters in March of that year.
-The Second Issue tax bill is based on the First Issue tax bill which was due in July.
+The Second Issue tax bill is based on the new tax rate, and states the full year's taxes, minus the amount that was paid on the First Issue tax bill which was due in July.
 Taxes may be paid in person at the Town Clerk/Tax Collector's Office, by mail, or on-line on the Town of Rye website.
 Instructions for payment and hours of operation are printed on the front of each tax bill.